Valdez Theatre Fringe with Rob & Schatzie

 The Valdez Theatre Fringe.

-Hello from Rob and Schatzie, your VTC Fringe Co-Producers and Co-Hosts.
+Greetings from Rob and Schatzie, your VTC Fringe Co-Producers and Co-Hosts.

-Schatzie Schaefers and Rob Lecrone singing
+Fringe Hosts Schatzie and Rob

 Rachel Marquez & Kim Estes performat Fringe